Ty700/Tic-Tac-Toe/README.md

 ### iOS Client

-Open `iOS/Tic-Tac-Toe/Tic-Tac-Toe.xcodeproj` in Xcode and build for any iPhone simulator or device.
+Open `iOS/Tic-Tac-Toe/Tic-Tac-Toe.xcodeproj` in Xcode and build for any iPhone or iPad simulator or device.
 The base URL defaults to the live server (`https://ty700.tech/tictactoe`); change it in `Networking/APIClient.swift` to point at a local server.

 ### Tests